Desperate Facebook post leads to kidney donation from stranger

 For more information on organ donation please visit the TransLife website.
 TransLife is the federally-designated organ procurement organization for 10 counties in East Central Florida.

-Pentecost and Foles now consider themselves family.
+Pentecost and Fales now consider themselves family.
 The two and their families meet regularly.

 "I'm a giving person.
-I like to think of others before myself," Foles said.
+I like to think of others before myself," Fales said.
 "Anytime somebody needs help, if I can, I'll be there."

 Copyright 2019 by WKMG ClickOrlando - All rights reserved.